patrickfrey/mewa/doc/article.md

 The scope inclusion relation may not describe all we need to describe visibility in all cases.
 But it is always a valid restriction.
 Further restrictions can be implemented on top of that.

+## Tutorial

+The tutorial walks to the implementation of a simple example programming language without any claim to completeness.

 ## Types and Constructors